shidel/FDI/README.md

         If I/O redirection is still unavailable, it will abort the installation.

-        NOTE: Now that a TEMP directory exists,  FDIWIND.BAT and other batch files that use I/O redirection and utilities like vmath can now be used.
+        NOTE: Now that a TEMP directory exists, batch files that use I/O redirection and utilities like vmath can now be used.

         STAGE700, Calls all Installation configuration batch files named FDASK???.BAT located in the FDSETUP\SETUP directory.